lokearm/armchar-swish/README.md

 ## TODO

-1. get traits for (initial) character sheet
-    - fix use of arm:traitClass so that traits are identified
+1. Implement advanceTrait
-2. Implement advanceCharacter
+1. Implement advanceCharacter
     - should resulting sheets be pushed into the graph?
 3. Make JSON
 4. Web Server - get character sheet